-Defendant.
+Defendants.

-On April 7, 2011, this court held a pretrial motion hearing.
-Defendant Bernard W. Robertson was present with his attorney, Jack Hoag.
+On April 7, 2011, this court held a telephonic pretrial motions hearing.
+Defendant Larry G. Dole did not participate personally, but was represented by attorney Robert T. Ruth.
+Defendant Jody R. Simon did not participate personally, but was represented by attorney Peter Bartelt.
+Defendant Antonio P. Lance did not participate personally, but was represented by attorney Jeffrey Nichols.
 The government was represented by Assistant United States Attorney Robert Anderson.

-Prior to the hearing, defendant Robertson filed no pretrial motions.
-Attorney Hoag confirmed that this was a tactical decision he made in consultation with his client after adequate review of the government's disclosures and adequate investigation of the case.
+Prior to the hearing, none of the defendants filed any pretrial motions, altough Dole filed two self-executing discovery demands.
+Each attorney confirmed that this was a tactical decision made in consultation with his client after adequate review of the government's disclosures and after adequate investigation of the case.
 The parties had no other matters to bring to the court's attention.
-The parties anticipate resolving this case short of trial.
+All three defendants anticipate resolving this case short of trial.